EDUCATE A PEOPLE . . .

 In 2006 we started our sponsorship program, designed to provide tuition, a uniform, and school fees for a child in elementary school.

-Click here to see students awaiting School Sponsorship Only.
+Click here to see students waiting for school only sponsorships.

 While this program is good, and over 200 children have gone through it, it only goes so far.
 Many children need more, including a place to live and be safe from abuse and human trafficking.
 They need help with homework.
 Doctor visits.
 Medication.
 Regular meals.
 Shelter.